 What Remedies Are Available for Employees If Final Pay or PTO Is Not Paid?

-These remedies typically involve both administrative and judicial options to recover unpaid compensation.
+These remedies typically combine administrative and judicial options to recover unpaid compensation.

 Available remedies include:

-- Pursuing a civil lawsuit to recover unpaid wages and PTO
+• Bringing a civil action to recover the unpaid wages and any promised PTO

-- Requesting attorney fees and court costs in successful claims
+• Recovering reasonable attorney fees and court costs in a successful claim

-- Reporting violations to the Minnesota Attorney General’s Office for enforcement actions
+• Reporting violations to the Minnesota Attorney General’s Office for enforcement action

 These measures provide practical avenues for employees to address nonpayment of final pay or PTO.